chackney/jetty-camel-sample/README.md

 ## To Run:
 gradle run (starts jetty and camel)

-## There are 2 services presented:
+## The following services are present
 * http://localhost:8080/HelloWorld

   Prints Hello World to the console